Questrade Review 2024

 Dividend Investing with Questrade

-If you’re like many investors, and looking to build a healthy portfolio of money-generators that will spin off cash for the 50ish years of your retirement, then you probably purchase shares of your targeted dividend paying companies most months.
-This strategy makes a ton of sense if you’re using the Smith Maneuver or investing in a non-registered account (not an RRSP, TFSA, or RESP).
+If you’re like many MDJ readers investors and are aiming to build a robust portfolio of dividend-paying stocks that generate cash flow, you likely purchase shares of your favourite Canadian dividend stocks quite regularly.
+This approach is especially effective if you’re using the Smith Maneuver or investing in a non-registered account (as opposed to an RRSP, TFSA, FHSA, or RESP).

-If I wanted to maximize my contribution, I could buy another share of BCE with the leftover money, but let’s just go with this for now.
+If I wanted to maximize my contribution, I could buy another couple shares of Canadian Utilities with the leftover funds, but let’s stick with this for now.

 Questrade Active Trader Fees and Market Data Platforms